roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Kitty didn't see Emily's hand reaching into her small duffle bag, pulling out her first implement -- a vibrator, just a small roundish egg-shaped toy with an electric cord coming out of it like a tail.
 At the other end of the cord was the base unit, with batteries and two control switches.
 Emily snapped the device "on," and the egg thingy started to buzz and shake in her small hand.
 Giggling, Emily sat upright on her heels, legs spread, squatting below Kitty's body, as the girl from the sex shop held the egg toy in her fingers and started to caress it over Kitty's velvety-smooth inner thighs.
 Kitty immediately gasped, feeling the buzzing and vibrating on her sensitive inner leg, causing her to peel her knees far her your sides, pushing her hips up to offer her crotch to the toy.

  Emily slipped the vibrating egg's blunt rounded end around Kitty's thighs, in circles, nearing her bald vagina.
 I could smell my wife's high state of arousal, and I could see the energy my slutty wife had for the girl, as she lay back on our bed.
 Emily drew the egg near to Kitty's thong, then at the edge, then -- deliberately, delicately -- she moved the vibrating plastic egg over her thong's front panel, over Kitty's mound, directly on top of my wife's throbbing clitty.
 Kitty's small body shook violently, as her hands shot to the sides and clutched the bedspread.
 "YESSS!" she screamed, looking down at her new friend and her pretty breasts.
 Leaning over now, with me staring at her ass from the side, Emily rubbed the vibrating egg against my wife's thong and began teasing her clitoris, applying satisfaction to the aching my wife was feeling down there.
-Report_Story #5